 Making these blondies is very straightforward.
 Essentially you're looking at a two bowl process, mixing together your wet ingredients and your dry separately before adding the dry to the wet.

-Pour this batter into the baking tin and top with crushed Lotus Biscoff cookies before baking.
+- Pour this batter into the baking tin and top with crushed Lotus Biscoff cookies before baking in a preheated oven.

-Once baked allow to cool for about 2 hours before slicing.
+- Once baked allow to cool in the pan for about 2 hours before slicing.